Robinpig/Note/docs/CS/Java/JDK/Basic/Lambda.md

 ## Stream

+Classes in the new `java.util.stream` package provide a Stream API to support functional-style operations on streams of elements.
+The Stream API is integrated into the Collections API, which enables bulk operations on collections, such as sequential or parallel map-reduce transformations.

 A sequence of elements supporting sequential and parallel aggregate operations.
 The following example illustrates an aggregate operation using Stream and IntStream:

 ```
 int sum = widgets.stream()
                  .filter(w -> w.getColor() == RED)
                  .mapToInt(w -> w.getWeight())
                  .sum();
 ```

 In this example, widgets is a Collection<Widget>.
 We create a stream of Widget objects via Collection.stream(), filter it to produce a stream containing only the red widgets, and then transform it into a stream of int values representing the weight of each red widget.
 Then this stream is summed to produce a total weight.

 In addition to Stream, which is a stream of object references, there are primitive specializations for IntStream, LongStream, and DoubleStream, all of which are referred to as "streams" and conform to the characteristics and restrictions described here.

 To perform a computation, stream operations are composed into a stream pipeline.
 A stream pipeline consists of a source (which might be an array, a collection, a generator function, an I/O channel, etc), zero or more intermediate operations (which transform a stream into another stream, such as filter(Predicate)), and a terminal operation (which produces a result or side-effect, such as count() or forEach(Consumer)).
 Streams are lazy; computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.

 Collections and streams, while bearing some superficial similarities, have different goals.
 Collections are primarily concerned with the efficient management of, and access to, their elements.
 By contrast, streams do not provide a means to directly access or manipulate their elements, and are instead concerned with declaratively describing their source and the computational operations which will be performed in aggregate on that source.
 However, if the provided stream operations do not offer the desired functionality, the iterator() and spliterator() operations can be used to perform a controlled traversal.

 A stream pipeline, like the "widgets" example above, can be viewed as a query on the stream source.
 Unless the source was explicitly designed for concurrent modification (such as a ConcurrentHashMap), unpredictable or erroneous behavior may result from modifying the stream source while it is being queried.

 Most stream operations accept parameters that describe user-specified behavior, such as the lambda expression w -> w.getWeight() passed to mapToInt in the example above.
 To preserve correct behavior, these behavioral parameters:

 - must be non-interfering (they do not modify the stream source); and
 - in most cases must be stateless (their result should not depend on any state that might change during execution of the stream pipeline).

 Such parameters are always instances of a functional interface such as Function, and are often lambda expressions or method references.
 Unless otherwise specified these parameters must be non-null.

 A stream should be operated on (invoking an intermediate or terminal stream operation) only once.
 This rules out, for example, "forked" streams, where the same source feeds two or more pipelines, or multiple traversals of the same stream.
 A stream implementation may throw IllegalStateException if it detects that the stream is being reused.
 However, since some stream operations may return their receiver rather than a new stream object, it may not be possible to detect reuse in all cases.

 Streams have a close() method and implement AutoCloseable, but nearly all stream instances do not actually need to be closed after use.
 Generally, only streams whose source is an IO channel (such as those returned by Files.lines(Path, Charset)) will require closing.
 Most streams are backed by collections, arrays, or generating functions, which require no special resource management.
 (If a stream does require closing, it can be declared as a resource in a try-with-resources statement.)

 Stream pipelines may execute either sequentially or in parallel.
 This execution mode is a property of the stream.
 Streams are created with an initial choice of sequential or parallel execution.
 (For example, Collection.stream() creates a sequential stream, and Collection.parallelStream() creates a parallel one.)
 This choice of execution mode may be modified by the sequential() or parallel() methods, and may be queried with the isParallel() method.

 A stream seems superficially similar to a collection, allowing you to transform and retrieve data.
 But there are significant differences:

 - A stream does not store its elements.
 They may be stored in an underlying collection or generated on demand.
 - Stream operations don't mutate their source.
 For example, the filter method does not remove elements from a stream but yields a new stream in which they are not “present.
 - Stream operations are lazy when possible.
 This means they are not executed until their result is needed.
   For example, if you only ask for the first five long words instead of all, the filter method will stop filtering after the fifth match.
-As a consequence, you can even have infinite streams!
+- As a consequence, you can even have infinite streams!

 Let us have another look at the example.
 The stream and parallelStream methods yield a stream for the words list.
 The filter method returns another stream that contains only the words of length greater than 12.
 The count method reduces that stream to a result.